Get a free, no obligation personal loan quote with rates as low as 6.99%

 • Your lender could overestimate your property tax amounts.
 There’s always a chance that your lender may miscalculate your property tax payments, leaving you paying more than you need to.

 • You can’t invest the money included in the mortgage.
-The amount you have to pay in property taxes can add up to be thousands of dollars every year.
+The amount you have to pay in property taxes can add up to thousands of dollars every year.
 Rather than having that money taken every month as part of your mortgage payments, you could be missing out on opportunities for short-term investing to make that money work for you.
 Instead, that money is always tied up, leaving you with little control over it.

 • You could miss out on interest.
 The money collected by your lender will be held in escrow until the property tax payments are due.
 In the meantime, that money is earning some interest, but the rates typically are not as high as they would be in a high-interest savings account.
 As such, you could be missing out on higher interest payouts.